Nicardipine (Cardene) - Uses, Dose, Side effects

 Monitoring parameters:

-• Target blood pressure <130/80 mm Hg may be reasonable.
+• For confirmed hypertension without markers of increased ASCVD risk: A target blood pressure of <130/80 mm Hg may be reasonable.

-• Diabetes and hypertension: The American Diabetes Association (ADA) guidelines (ADA 2019):
+• American Diabetes Association (ADA) Guidelines 2019:

 How to administer Nicardipine (Cardene)?